• Skip to primary navigation

 Jump to Recipe Pin Recipe

-How to Deseed a Pomegranate no mess
+• How to Eat a Pomegranate

 This method is practical, but it’s not my favorite method, and here’s why.